lc-acm/graphics-book-like-material/2-FPT-Functions.md

 `G_polygon(x[], y[], numPoints);`

+Because making a point would

 ## Colors

 Making colors is really simple in FPT.
-It uses the RGB standard of colors from 0-1 so (0,0,0) would be white and (1,1,1) would be black.
+It uses the RGB standard of colors from 0-1 so (0, 0, 0) would be black and (1, 1, 1) would be white.
 ## Other Useful Tools

+## Compiling and Running Programs